ResearchComputing/Documentation/docs/access/rmacc.md

 ## RMACC Access to Summit

-If you are at an RMACC institution and would like to use Summit, please see the below steps to gain access.
+If you are at an RMACC institution other than CU Boulder or CSU and would like to use Summit, please see the below steps to gain access.

 ### Getting an XSEDE account